losflo/ml-will-customer-accept-coupon/README.md

 # Will a Customer Accept the Coupon?

+For the detailed steps I used in this analysis, please refer to [Jupyter Notebook](https://github.com/losflo/ml-will-customer-accept-coupon/blob/main/prompt.ipynb)

 ### Problem
 With the included data, find out which customer group will accept the coupon the most to increase marketing efforts for these groups of people.